nathan-cool/Tracker/README.md

 ## Google OAuth2 Documentation

-guided me on using service account credentials to securely authenticate your application.
+Guided me on using service account credentials to securely authenticate your application.

 ## Python tutorials: